simonsdave/clair-cicd/README.md

 between code commit and automated (CD) deployment begins rolling out a change
-* there should be a clear division of responsibilities between those who create a docker image and those that determine the risk of vulnerabilities in a docker image
+* there should be a clear division of responsibilities between those who create a docker image (service engineer) and those that determine the risk of vulnerabilities in a docker image (security analyst)
 * the risk assessment process must generate evidence which can be used to understand the risk assessment decision

 ## Key Participants

-* service engineer - responsible for implementing a service that packaged in a docker container
+* service engineer - responsible for implementing a service that is packaged in a docker image
-* security analyst - responsible for defining the
+* security analyst - responsible for defining the :TODO:

 ## Key Concepts